crpietschmann/portfolio/_imports/_posts/2015-06-06-how-i-passed-the-70-532-developing-microsoft-azure-solutions-certification-exam.markdown

 <li>Manage application and network services (15-20%)</li>
 </ul>

-<em>Note: The percentage next to each is the approximate break out of how much of the exam focuses on each objective area.
-As you can see it's pretty evenly distributed across the 5 areas.</em>
+*Note: The percentage next to each is the approximate break out of how much of the exam focuses on each objective area.
+As you can see it's pretty evenly distributed across the 5 areas.*

 The full exam objectives are listed on the <a href="https://www.microsoft.com/learning/en-us/exam-70-532.aspx" target="_blank">official page for the 70-532 Developing Microsoft Azure Solutions exam</a>.
 <h3>Free Video Courses / Training</h3>